 As in the original production, Marlin and Nemo each go on a separate journey that ultimately teaches them how to love and understand each other better.
 Except in this adaptation of that beloved tale, the storytellers are a group of fish living at the Marine Life Institute.
 “This show incorporates many of the songs from the original musical, as well as amazing puppetry and live performers that fill the stage,” said show director James Silson, Disney Live Entertainment.

 2 – Visually Inventive Storytelling

 The 1,500-seat Theater in the Wild transports guests to an undersea world through innovative special effects, sound, and lighting.
 The theatrical puppetry of Michael Curry, who co-designed the richly detailed character puppets seen in the Broadway version of Disney’s “The Lion King.”
-Main characters such as Marlin, Nemo, and Dory are represented by live performers operating animated puppets.
+Live performers operating animated puppets represent main characters such as Marlin, Nemo, and Dory.
 Some puppets are larger-than-life – such as Crush, the cool sea turtle nearly the size of a car.

 Fans of the original show will see many familiar faces and some new ones.
 As always, the performers are outstanding, bringing enthusiasm and a whole lot of talent to their roles.
 Since the show has been on hiatus for over two years, I’m sure the performers are thrilled to be back on stage!

 3 – New LED Video Wall is a Huge Upgrade